-Do not proceed with any maintenance unless the SAD has:-
+Do not proceed with any maintenance unless the spray type desuperheater has:-

-- i.)
-Been relieved of all pressure and/or vacuum. - ii.)
-Been allowed to reach ambient temperatures. - iii.)Been drained and purged of all fluids. - iv.)
-Had all connecting lines fully isolated.
+- i) Been relieved of all pressure and/or vacuum. - ii) Been allowed to reach ambient temperatures. - iii) Been drained and purged of all fluids. - iv) Had all connecting lines fully isolated.